Arndale Centre

 Arndale Centres were the first "American style" malls to be built in the United Kingdom.
-In total, 23 Arndales have been built in the United Kingdom, and three in Australia.
+In total, Arndale Property Trust built 23 Arndale Centres in the United Kingdom, and three in Australia.
 The first opened in Jarrow, County Durham, in 1961, as a pedestrianised shopping area.

 History

-Shortly after the end of World War II, Arnold Hagenbach, a baker with a talent for property investment, and Sam Chippendale, an estate agent from Otley, set up a company called the Arndale Property Trust, the name being a portmanteau of "Arnold" and "Chippendale".
+In 1950, Arnold Hagenbach, a baker with a talent for property investment, and Sam Chippendale, an estate agent from Otley, set up a company called the Arndale Property Trust, the name being a portmanteau of "Arnold" and "Chippendale".

+Prior to developing a string of large shopping centres, Arndale initially started to build new stretches of high streets as canopied shopping parades in a variety of small towns across the North of England as well as suburban centres.
+These early developments introduced large format shop units to post-war town centres in need of regeneration that suited the growth of growing businesses such as Woolworths and Marks and Spencer.
+Developments were often in conjunction with local councils to deliver new infrastructure such as roads or markets.

 The trust purchased Bradford's Victorian Swan Arcade in 1954, with the intention of demolishing it and developing a new shopping centre, but it took eight years before leases expired and building work could commence, so in the meantime it developed a site in Jarrow, County Durham, which became the first Arndale Centre when it opened in 1961.
 Its trademark Viking statue, built by the Trust, was unveiled on 17 February 1962.